overblog/GraphQLBundle/docs/validation/index.md

 - [File](https://symfony.com/doc/current/reference/constraints/File.html)
 - [Image](https://symfony.com/doc/current/reference/constraints/Image.html)
 - [UniqueEntity](https://symfony.com/doc/current/reference/constraints/UniqueEntity.html)
-- [Traverse](https://symfony.com/doc/current/reference/constraints/Traverse.html) - although you can use this constraint in your type definitions, it would makes no sense, as nested objects will be automatically validated with the `Valid` constraint.
+- [Traverse](https://symfony.com/doc/current/reference/constraints/Traverse.html) - although you can use this constraint in your type definitions, it would make no sense, as nested objects will be automatically validated with the `Valid` constraint.
 See [How does it work?](#how-does-it-work) section to get familiar with the internals.